North Campus Student Guide

 City Road is a bit further; however, it has different restaurants waiting for you to explore.

-Nevertheless, cooking for yourself is surely cheaper, so if you are budgeting please beware that you will spend more than expected when you order takeaways often.
+Nevertheless, cooking for yourself is often much cheaper, so if you are budgeting please beware that you will spend more than expected when you order takeaways often.

 Pubs and cinemas

 - The Woodville – next to Hodge Hall, it is one of the most famous pubs in Cathays and it is student orientated.
-It is a nice place to live by if you enjoy having a pint with your friends or even watch live sports.
+It is a nice place to live by if you enjoy socialising or watching live sports.

 - The Taf – a student local within the Students’ Union, which is only 5 minutes down Senghennydd road.
 They have loads of student promotions; it is a very popular place for socials and also for their Saturday’s Karaoke (https://www.cardiffstudents.com/our-venues/taf/ to find out more!)